AlexandruC213/cabinet-veterinar/README.md

 # cabinet-veterinar

-This project is a full website of a veterinary clinic and i made it as a project for university.
+This website was made for a university project.
+The website presents a contact form that can be submited and it's saved on a mysql table.

 This landing page was made with:
   - [html](https://www.w3schools.com/html/)